 Topsoil stockpile management and storage procedures are designed to ensure the survival of soil seedbank, microflora and micro-organisms in the stockpile for the duration of the stockpile period and until it is returned to revegetation areas.
 The stockpiles will be sized to maintain the viability of native seed with a maximum height of 2.5 metres and with 2:1 batter slopes as specified by R 44.
+Should the contractor want to exceed 2.5 metres, direction will be sought from the soil scientist for any further remediation tihat might be required.
 Large, clearly legible signs will be placed and maintained on each stockpile, nominating vegetation community type, collection area (e.g. by station) and date of stockpiling.
 No soils should be stockpiled for greater than 18 months where possible.